Optimizer's Information Criterion: Dissecting and Correcting Bias in Data-Driven Optimization: Further Numerical Details in

-\paragraph{Evaluation Setups.} In terms of the random seeds, we randomly select 10\% and 30\% of all samples but stratify over red and white wine since the two kinds of wine appear to be quite different, demonstrated in \cite{duchi2023distributionally}.
+We randomly select 10\% and 30\% of all samples but stratify over red and white wine across different random seeds since the two kinds of wine appear to be quite different, which is reported in \cite{duchi2023distributionally}.